-5. Personal Data.
+5. Personal and Special Category Data.

-Some records will contain information about individuals e.g. staff, pupils, consultants, parents, contractors - or indeed other individuals, whether they are a part of the school or some other third party
+Some records will contain information about individuals e.g. staff, students, consultants, parents, contractors - or indeed other individuals, whether they are a part of the school or some other third party (for example, another school).
+That type of information is likely to amount to "personal data" or

-(for example, another school).
-That type of information is likely to amount to "personal data" for the purposes of the DPA and therefore be subject to data protection laws which may, in places, conflict with aspects of these guidelines.
+"special category data" for the purposes of the DPA and therefore be subject to data protection law which can override school policy in the case of any conflict with aspects of these guidelines.

-As a general rule, statutory legal duties will 'trump' data protection concerns in the event of any contradiction.
+As a general rule, statutory legal duties and safeguarding requirements will override data protection concerns in the event of any contradiction.
 Certain personal data may legitimately need to be retained or disclosed subject to a private contractual duty (e.g. under a parent contract).